 Face-to-Face Personal Training

-Human connection - The inter-personal relationship between trainer and client plays a big part in some peoples success (or failure) when working with a trainer.
+Human connection - The interpersonal relationship between trainer and client plays a big part in some peoples success (or failure) when working with a trainer.
 Most people prefer physically having a trainer with them when exercising and feel they are pushed more in a session this way.
 On the flip-side, however, online sessions sometimes move quicker than face-to-face sessions which means you get more work done.
-It's a win-win situation!

 Attention to detail - As a personal trainer, when I am training someone I am always looking at form and quality of movement.
-As the client performs an exercise I am free to move around and observe the movement form many different angles.
-The simple dynamic of remote training does allow this to happen, though a good trainer will still be conscious of movement quality and should be able to effectively coach via video call.
+As the client performs an exercise I am free to move around and observe the movement from many different angles.
+The simple dynamic of remote training makes this more challenging, though a good trainer will still be conscious of movement quality and should be able to effectively coach via video call.

 Online Personal Training